Hayat373/computer-vision-journey/README.md

 2. Go to `Runtime` → `Run all`
 3. (Optional) Change runtime type to **T4 GPU**

 ---

-## 📌 What I Have Done So Far (End of Week 3)

-- Mastered YOLO11 (Detection, Segmentation, Pose, Tracking)
-- Built multiple real-world projects
-- Learned Model Optimization & Quantization
-- Implemented Multi-Modal (Text + Image) systems
-- Gained strong understanding of Action Recognition and Anomaly Detection

----

-## 📌 Goals for Next Weeks (Week 4+)
+## 📌 Goals for Next 4 Weeks

-- Build 2–3 more strong portfolio projects
+- Build 3 strong portfolio projects
-- Full model deployment (Hugging Face Spaces + API)
+- Improve model deployment skills
-- Participate in AI Hackathons
+- Participate in AI hackathons
-- Start applying for freelance gigs and junior Computer Vision roles
+- Prepare for freelance and junior CV roles
 ---

 ## 🤝 Connect With Me